One of our primary goals for our clients is what we call “wealth preservation”. First, who needs wealth preservation anyway? And what exactly is it?

 What problems do we solve?
 Here are some examples – we will help you to:

-- Securely pass on your assets to your children or other beneficiaries, either all at once, or over a period.
-We will create a plan that keeps your children from wasting money by spacing out distributions.
+- Securely pass on your assets to your children or other beneficiaries, either all at once or over a period.

 - Name guardians for your underage children.